This article is over 5 years old and may contain outdated information.

 When Canadian Geographic‘s editorial team decided to publish a feature story on Métis icon Louis Riel in the July/August 2019 issue, creative director Javier Frutos felt that a story as important as this one, which commemorates the 150th anniversary of the Red River Resistance and the 175th of Riel’s birth, required special artistic treatment.

-On the recommendation of Shaun Vincent, the creative director of Winnipeg-based Vincent Design, who helped create the Indigenous Peoples Atlas of Canada, Frutos commissioned Krista Leddy (on Twitter as @beadedchickadee), a Métis artist based out of amiskwaciywâskahikan (Edmonton), to create a beadwork portrait of the leader.
+On the recommendation of Shaun Vincent, the creative director of Winnipeg-based Vincent Design, who helped create the Indigenous Peoples Atlas of Canada, Frutos commissioned Krista Leddy (formerly on Twitter and now on Instagram as @beadedchickadee), a Métis artist based out of amiskwaciywâskahikan (Edmonton), to create a beadwork portrait of the leader.

 Leddy’s beadwork is influenced by the teachings and patterns of her Métis ancestors (from the historical communities of St. Albert and Lac St. Anne, Man.), particularly her grandmothers, whose spirits she brings into each piece she creates.
 Through traditional arts, including beading, sewing, storytelling and dance, Leddy works to reconnect Métis people back to the community.